Jack Gannon

-Early life and career
+Early life and education

-The son of John Gannon, he was born in Ireland in November 1882.
+The son of John Gannon, Jack Rose Compton Gannon was born in Ireland in November 1882.

 He was educated in England at Sutton Valence School, before attending the Royal Military College, Sandhurst as a gentleman cadet.

+Career

-Upon graduating he was commissioned as a second lieutenant in October 1902 with the South Staffordshire Regiment.
+Upon graduating from Sandhurst, Gannon was commissioned as a second lieutenant in October 1902 with the South Staffordshire Regiment.
 He was seconded to serve with the 23rd Cavalry (Frontier Force) in British India in 1906, where he gained the rank of lieutenant in January 1906, backdated to January 1905.
 He formally transferred to the Indian Army in October 1906.

 Gannon was present in England in 1908, when he made three appearances in first-class cricket for the Marylebone Cricket Club (MCC) at Lord's against Oxford University, Leicestershire and the Gentlemen of Philadelphia.
 He played three more first-class matches for the MCC in 1910, as well as appearing in that same year for the Gentlemen of England at Oxford against Oxford University.
 He married Dorothy Mary Robertson in 1910, the daughter of the first-class cricketer George Robertson.
 Gannon was promoted to the rank of captain in October 1911.